 Access the ACER practice test material

 “The ACER online digital test material is available once you register for their test,” says PLA Olivia.
-Oliva also recommends accessing the PDF print versions of the ACER practice materials available on the website.
+Olivia also recommends accessing the PDF print versions of the ACER practice materials available on the website.
 “I printed these and completed them each probably about three times.”

 Using practice tests can also help you to familiarise yourself with the test format and timing.
 “Do practice tests to time constraints,” says Olivia.